0-vortex/twitch-changelog-parser/README.md

 <p>Extensions Guide: In “Appendix B: Guidelines and Practices,” the policy for audio was revised: “Extensions can include audio only if they include controls which allow viewers to adjust the volume, and by default, these controls are set to off/muted.”
 5/2/18 update: Now that the Extensions Guide is split up, this information is in <a href="https://dev.twitch.tv/docs/extensions/guidelines-and-policies">Extensions Guidelines &amp; Policies</a>.</p>

-<p>Extensions Reference: Changes related to the introduction of dynamic anchors.
+<p><a href="https://dev.twitch.tv/docs/extensions/reference">Extensions Reference</a>: Changes related to the introduction of dynamic anchors.
 Search for “anchor” in the doc.</p>

 <!--END_SECTION:static-->